 There do seem to be conflicting opinions of how much Zika will affect other travelers to the Olympics and if it really puts the U.S. at risk of an outbreak upon these travelers return.
 CNBC reports on a study from the Yale School of Public Health that suggests a traveler to the Olympics has a very small chance of contracting the illness and an even lower one of bringing it home.
 And on the opposing side Arthur Caplan, a bioethicist at New York University, joined 149 other bioethicists, scientists, and doctors in calling for postponing the Olympics or moving them from Brazil due to the outbreak.
 This group is critical of the Yale report with Caplan saying “it makes the usual conservative assumptions.”

 Prevention is Never Negative

 So what does this conflicting Zika information do for us?
 It reminds us that this is an unpredictable situation, and all decisions are best considered with information and caution.
 As we at Mosquito Squad of Greenville cheer on the US Olympic teams, including our very own Sandi Morris, we remind all travelers of the risks.
 Not only is there a risk for pregnant women and the chance of infecting a partner through sexual contact, but the virus can also be transmitted to local mosquitoes if an infected human brings it into the states.
-It is vital to avoid mosquitoes 7-10 days upon return if you travel to Brazil or any other country with an outbreak.With Mosquito Squad of Greenville’s time released barrier spray, avoiding mosquitoes at home is made simple.
+It is vital to avoid mosquitoes 7-10 days upon return if you travel to Brazil or any other country with an outbreak.With Mosquito Squad of Greenville’s time released barrier treatment, avoiding mosquitoes at home is made simple.
 We eliminate 85-90% of mosquitoes in your yard.
 Call us today at (864) 362-2013 so your travel planning is about fun and adventure, not mosquito concerns when you get home!